-A DNA sibling test is one in which the genetic material (DNA) of one person is compared to that of another person to determine the likelihood that they are related biologically as siblings.
-In most cases, sibling tests are performed to determine paternity—whether or not the two individuals have the same biological father—in situations where the possible father is deceased, incarcerated, unwilling or otherwise unavailable to participate in a paternity test.
-In a legal setting, sibling DNA test results are often presented by mothers to obtain Social Security survivor benefits for their child; in such cases, the biological father of one child is undisputed and the mother needs to prove that the other child has the same father.
+A DNA sibling test compares the genetic material (DNA) of one person to that of another person to determine the likelihood that they are related biologically as siblings.
+In most cases, sibling tests are performed to determine paternity—whether or not the two individuals have the same biological father.
+This often happens in situations where the possible father is deceased, incarcerated, unwilling or otherwise unavailable to participate in a paternity test.
+In a legal setting, sibling DNA test results are often presented by mothers to obtain Social Security survivor benefits for their child.
+In such cases, the biological father of one child is undisputed and the mother needs to prove that the other child has the same father.
 Sibling DNA tests are also frequently performed to provide evidence of biological relationship for U.S. immigration applications.
 In rare cases, such as those where a child was given up for adoption, a sibling test may also be performed to address whether another individual (perhaps located many years later), has the same biological mother.

-Two individuals who share both biological parents in common are called full siblings, whereas two individuals who share only one biological parent in common are called half siblings.
+Two individuals who have the same biological parents are called full siblings, whereas two individuals who share only one biological parent in common are called half siblings.
 On average, full siblings share 50% of their genes due to common inheritance, whereas half siblings share 25%.
 There are 3 different types of DNA sibling tests, which are based on the particular parental relationship(s) in question:

 - Full Siblings vs. Unrelated.
 In these sibling tests, the DNA of two individuals is compared to determine the likelihood that they have the same biological mother and father, versus being completely unrelated.
 This type of sibling test is most frequently requested in U.S. immigration cases, in which one individual is a U.S. citizen sponsoring an alleged sibling who is applying for an immigrant visa.